ttran9/comp-build-tracker/README.md

     build to ensure that the uniqueIdentifiers generated should be unique.

 # TODO:
-    - Refactor the CustomResponseEntityExceptionHandler to not use so many @ExceptionHandler repetitive methods.
-    - Refactor the MapValidationErrorServiceImpl and the controllers that utilize it to throw an exception that will be handled by CustomResponseEntityExceptionHandler.
-    - Modify the appearance of the computer build details to be more "presentable."
-    - Refactor tests and/or possibly add tests.
+- Refactor tests and/or possibly add tests. (on-going)
-    - Refactor (repetitive) code in the back-end/spring boot backend app.
 - Refactor (repetitive) code in the front-end/react app.

 # Progress (master branch)
     - For the progress once I have crossed off the item that means it has been merged into the master branch.